magento/devdocs/src/guides/v2.4/graphql/mutations/delete-compare-list.md

 contributor_link: https://www.atwix.com/
 ---

 The `deleteCompareList` mutation deletes the specified comparison list.
+Run this mutation in the following circumstances:

+*  When the guest or customer clears all entries from the comparison list.
+*  After a guest's session expires.

 ## Syntax